The

 This command performs a full retro-synthetic evaluation of a product structure according to the CHMTRN script commands encoded in the rule source.

-Usually the input structure is one from the result set generated by lhasa react from potential starting materials, but this is not required.
-The examined structure may either be a normal persistent ensemble handle, or a decodable structure specification (see ens create ).
-In the latter case, the structure is decoded transiently and automatically deleted when the command finishes.
+from potential starting materials, but this is not required.
+The examined structure may either be a normal persistent ensemble handle, or a decodable structure specification (see

 The command exclusively uses the 1D reaction path specifications encoded in the transform code.
 All possible, symmetry-filtered matches are found and processed.
 The result is a duplicate-filtered set of forward reactions, which contain newly created potential reagents and a duplicate of the target structure.
 Sometimes, transform rules may also encode intermediates.
 These also become part of the reaction with a suitable E_REACTION_ROLE property value, usually intermediate .
 These result reactions reside in the dataset embedded in the Lhasa object (see scoredataset attribute) and may be further processed there.
 Existing score result reactions associated with this Lhasa object are deleted whenever the command it run, so they have to be saved or moved out of their dataset before the command is re-used if they are still needed.